hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/notes.md

 "Let me start with a question that I believe every leader, every educator, and every student needs to answer: **Should leaders of the future have a grassroots understanding of Artificial Intelligence?**"

 **Slide 3: The Reality Check**
 "AI isn't science fiction anymore.
 It’s reshaping policy, jobs, and our daily lives.
-But here is the critical gap: **Most people are not just *using* AI; they are not *building* it.** Ignorance in this space is a vulnerability.
+But here is the critical gap: **Most people are just *using* AI; they are not *building* anything physical with it.** Ignorance in this space is a vulnerability.
 And our current education system is failing to equip our students with this foundational literacy."

 **Slide 4: The Thesis Statement**
 "My mission is simple: We are moving beyond consumption.
 We are moving toward **creation.** We are moving from being AI consumers to becoming AI architects.
 And that is what Maker100 Leaders Robotics is about."